On G List of Movie Reviews

 2/21:

-Yep, Gabriel Over the White House is one of the all-time great political fantasy pictures made.
+Gabriel Over the White House is one of the all-time great political fantasy pictures made.

 It's like Dave but within the same person.
 What transpired in the film either has

 happened or will happen.
-A big fan of what's a hit piece against Herbert Hoover, FDR took advantage of many elements
+A big fan of what's a hit piece against Herbert Hoover, FDR took advantage of many

-demonstrated twelve years later in Hiroshima and Nagasaki.
+weapons was demonstrated twelve years later in Hiroshima and Nagasaki.

 Most of President Hammond's views were expressed by William Randolph Hearst, the subject of pseudo-biopic

 Citizen Kane.
 Subtly, they smack of fascist dictatorship.
-Although the intentions
+Although the

-Russia, leading to the horrible ruin of each country.
-Yet the message struck a chord for many people; hence, the film
+Germany, Italy, and Russia, leading to the horrible ruin of each country.
+Yet the message struck a chord for

-was a big box-office hit in 1933.
+many people; hence, the film was a big box-office hit in 1933.

 Back to Walter Huston, he's brilliant.
-For years, the actor thought he was wasting his time with inferior films and
+For years, the actor thought he was wasting his time with inferior

-thus wanted meaty roles.
-He finally got his wish after being handed the script for Gabriel Over the White House,
+films and instead wanted meaty roles.
+He finally got his wish after being handed the script for

-causing his career to take off.
-As a result, Walter Huston earned four Oscar nominations with a single win which went
+Gabriel Over the White House, causing his career to take off.
+As a result, Walter Huston earned four

-for his supporting role in The Treasure of the Sierra Madre.
+The Treasure of the Sierra Madre.

 There are also great performances by Karen Morley and Franchot Tone.
 The costumes are nice, and the film moves